Is My HR Right About EPS Eligibility After My Pay Increase? What Should I Do?

 Glidor

-Arguments with employer or HR is unwarranted, but you can request them to confirm that your status does not confirm the "excluded employee" category, so just pass this one line and let them work on it, they will find out their error, hopefully
+Arguments with an employer or HR are unwarranted.
+However, you can request them to confirm that your status does not fall under the "excluded employee" category.
+Simply pass along this one line and let them work on it; they will hopefully discover their error.

 Bhartiya Akhil

-Without referring to what is written in the link given by you and the answers given by the learned friends over here, my submission is as under:
+Without referring to what is written in the link provided by you and the answers given by the learned friends here, my submission is as follows:

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute